gpa-project/Scraping-Data-Telegram/README.md

 - Python 3.13.7 or higher
 - Telegram API credentials (API ID and API Hash)
 - Active Telegram account
+- Your Telegram account must be a member of the target channel/group for the scraping process to work properly

 ## 📦 Dependencies